-- 24. Exhibit 1 herein contains detailed technical and operational information about energy infrastructure that, if disclosed, could compromise the security and reliability of Puerto Rico's electric system.
-The document includes descriptions that reveal the physical and operational characteristics of critical infrastructure assets. - 25.
+- 26. Exhibit 1 contains detailed technical and operational information about energy infrastructure that, if disclosed, could compromise the security and reliability of Puerto Rico's electric system.
+The document includes specific engineering data, such as single-line diagrams and dispatch strategies for BESS.
+These details go beyond general descriptions and reveal the physical and operational characteristics of critical infrastructure assets. - 27.
 The information is not publicly available and is of a nature that could be exploited by malicious actors to identify vulnerabilities in the energy system.
 Public disclosure would increase the risk of targeted disruptions, particularly in a jurisdiction like Puerto Rico where grid resilience is a matter of national concern.
-The document also includes planning assumptions and infrastructure configurations that are essential to the safe and secure operation of the bulk-power system. - 26.
+The document also includes planning assumptions and infrastructure configurations that are essential to the safe and secure operation of the bulk-power system. - 28.
 Protecting this information from public disclosure is consistent with the broader public interest in safeguarding critical infrastructure.
 It ensures that sensitive design and operational data are not exposed in a manner that could endanger public safety, economic stability, or energy reliability.
 The confidentiality designation is narrowly tailored to protect only those portions of the record that implicate infrastructure security, without impeding the Energy Bureau's ability to conduct its regulatory oversight.